sandra-calvo/Blockchain101-Feb2019/Lab 1 - Deploy your first contract.md

 This package is now ready to be installed onto a blockchain peer.

-## Part 2: Set up the IBM Blockchain Platform environment
+## Step 2: Set up the IBM Blockchain Platform environment

 Next we will create the IBM Blockchcain Platform local development environment in VSCode.
 In the Blockchain Connections view click on LOCAL FABRIC OPS.